 Knowledge of Hazard Zones

-Transporters must also be aware of the applicable hazard zones for the materials they carry.
+Transporters must also know the applicable hazard zones for the materials they carry.
 Hazard Zones are applied to certain hazardous materials to indicate the degree of danger that exposure to the materials might pose.
 For instance, there are four levels of hazard for gases and two levels of hazard for liquids–each level describes a different severity of the exposure.

 Education, knowledge, judgment, and experience are the most important elements required to deal with accidents and/or incidents involving hazardous substances.
 All carriers of hazardous freight must know exactly what to do in the event of an emergency.
 Part of that is also knowledge of how to maintain the security of the shipment itself in potentially hazardous conditions like strong weather.

-Shippers must not only transport the material, but they also need to carefully monitor their routes and practice proper safety at all times.
-Some hazardous materials are time-sensitive, so HAZMAT truckers sometimes must adjust their routes based on traffic and road conditions to make sure their goods get to the destination in time.
+Shippers must not only transport the material but also carefully monitor their routes and practice proper safety at all times.
+Some hazardous materials are time-sensitive, so HAZMAT truckers sometimes must adjust their routes based on traffic and road conditions to make sure their goods get to their destination in time.

 It’s important that everyone is educated about hazmat safety and take precautions when in contact with hazardous materials carriers.
 When hiring trucking companies for hazmat freight transport, it’s good to ask what hazmat carrier best practices and compliance regulations they follow.

 The hazmat team at Carlile are certified experts when it comes to keeping freight safe while following all regulations and laws regarding hazardous materials.
 To learn more about our hazmat services, contact us today!